Updated 28th March 2020

 The Dhammapada: The Path of Truth.
 Translated by Venerable Dr. Balangoda Ananda Maitreya Mahanayaka Thera.
 Berkeley, California (USA): Parallax Press, 1995.
 (ISBN 0-938077-87-2)

 Buddhism: Lectures and Essays.
 Venerable Dr Balangoda Ananda Maitreya Mahanayaka Thera Aggamaha Pandita DLitt DLitt.
 Sri Lanka, Colombo, Samayawardhana, 1993.
 (ISBN 955-570-038-9) (Chapter 7 Family Life (A talk given at an English Buddhist girl’s wedding…) is the talk given by Venerable Dr Balangoda Ananda Maitreya at the wedding blessing of Titus and Jacquetta Gomes at the London Buddhist Vihara.)

 Venerable Henepola Gunaratana Maha Thera (7th December 1927-)

-He was born in Sri Lanka.
-He became a Novice Monk at the age of 12 and received full ordianation in 1947 at the age of 20.
+Venerable Henepola Gunaratana was born in Sri Lanka in 1927.
+He became a Novice Monk at the age of 12 and received full ordination in 1947 at the age of 20.
 He moved to the USA in 1968.
-Venerable Henepola Gunaratana is Head of the Bhavana Society (which he co-founded in 1985) in West Virginia USA.
+He is Head of the Bhavana Society (which he co-founded in 1985) in West Virginia USA.
 In 1996 he was awarded the title Chief Sangha Nayaka (Head Theravada Bhikkhu [Buddhist Monk]) of North America.
 He has led meditation retreats, and taught Buddhism in the USA, Canada, Europe, and Australia.
 He is an internationally respected meditation master and author.